bandprotocol/bandchain-docs/docs/core-concepts/decentralized-validator-sampling.md

 ### Random Number and Seed Generation

-As with most random number generator, our number generation proces require the use of a seed.
+As with most random number generator, our number generation process require the use of a seed.
 In this specific case, our seed comprises of:

 - A list of `blockHashes`
 - The `requestID` of the request the validators are being chosen for